-Countries not reaching at least 50% school participation without the use of replacements schools, or that failed to reach the sampling participation standard even with the inclusion of replacement schools, are shown in the second panel of Figure A.3.
+Countries not reaching at least 50% school participation without the use of replacement schools, or that failed to reach the sampling participation standard even with the inclusion of replacement schools, are shown in the second panel of Figure A.3.
 These countries are presented in a separate section of the achievement tables in Chapters 1, 2, and 3 in alphabetical order, and are shown in tables in Chapters 4 and 5 in italics.

-To provide a better curricular match, four countries (i.e., Colombia, Germany, Romania, and Slovenia) elected to test their seventh- and eighth-grade students even though that meant not testing the two grades with the most 13-year-olds and led to their students being somewhat older than those in the other countries.
-These countries are also presented in a separate section of the achievement tables in Chapters 1, 2, and 3 in alphabetical order, and are shown in tables in Chapter 4 and 5 in italics.
-Table A.3 shows the percentage of 13-year-olds for each country in the grades tested.
+To provide a better curricular match, four countries (i.e., Colombia, Germany, Romania, and Slovenia) elected to test their seventh- and eighth-grade students even though that meant not testing the two grades with the most 13-year-olds and led to their students being somewhat older than in the other countries.
+These countries are also presented in a separate section of the achievement tables in Chapters 1, 2, and 3 in alphabetical order, and are shown in tables in Chapters 4 and 5 in italics.

 For a variety of reasons, three countries (Denmark, Greece, and Thailand) did not comply with the guidelines for sampling classrooms.
-Their results are also presented in a separate section of the achievement tables in Chapters 1, 2, and 3 in alphabetical order, and are italicized in tables in Chapter 4 and 5.
-At the eighth grade, Israel, Kuwait, and South Africa also had difficulty complying with the classroom selection guidelines, but in addition had other difficulties (Kuwait tested a single grade with relatively few 13-year-olds; Israel and South Africa had low sampling participation rates), and so these countries are also presented in separate sections in tables in Chapters 1, 2, and 3, and are italicized in tables in Chapter 4 and 5.
-At the seventh grade, South Africa had a better sampling participation rate, and is presented in the same section of tables as Denmark, Greece, and Thailand.
+Their results are also presented in a separate section of the achievement tables in Chapters 1, 2, and 3 in alphabetical order, and are italicized in tables in Chapters 4 and 5.
+At the eighth grade, Israel, Kuwait, and South Africa also had difficulty complying with the classroom selection guidelines, but in addition had other difficulties (Kuwait tested a single grade with relatively few 13-year-olds; Israel and South Africa had low sampling participation rates), and so these countries are also presented in separate sections in tables in Chapters 1, 2, and 3, and are italicized in tables in Chapters 4 and 5.
+At the seventh grade, South Africa had a better sampling participation rate, and is presented in the same section of tables as Denmark, Greece and Thailand.
 Israel and Kuwait did not test at the seventh grade.

-Because the Philippines was not able to document clearly the school sampling procedures used, its results are not presented in the main body of the report.
+Because the Philippines was unable to document clearly the school sampling procedures used, its results are not presented in the main body of the report.
 A small set of results for the Philippines can be found in Appendix C.